AshtreeBV/metazoan-whitepaper/docs/dao/README.md

 # MetaDhana DAO

 A DeFI 2.0-inspired project that aims to solve issues of DeFI 1.0 regarding liquidity.
-MetaDhana DAO aims to increase liquidity like all DeFI projects, and at the same time, increase protocol’s liquidity ownership.
+MetaDhana DAO aims to increase liquidity like all DeFI projects, and increase protocol’s liquidity ownership.

 The second goal ensures the stability of the platform’s foundation to allow existing use-cases and future ideas to be incorporated and seamlessly and built on top of a stable foundation, by reducing the risk of early liquidity providers jumping ship to the next shiny project.